hood rat (HOODRAT) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 hood rat Historical Price

-According to the latest data gathered on hood rat live price page, the current price of hood rat is 0.00013947USD.
-The circulating supply of hood rat(HOODRAT) is 999.97M HOODRAT , giving it a market capitalization of $138.90K.
+According to the latest data gathered on hood rat live price page, the current price of hood rat is 0USD.
+The circulating supply of hood rat(HOODRAT) is 999.97M HOODRAT , giving it a market capitalization of $137.04K.

 - 30 Days0.00%$ --$ 0.001543$ 0.000129